jontrulson/conquest/docs/conquest-guide.md

 ### Moving around (Navigation)

-With the version 8.1.2f or better OpenGL client, you can click the middle mouse button (by default) in the viewer to set a course in that direction.
+With a client version 8.1.2f or better, you can click the middle mouse button (by default) in the viewer to set a course in that direction.

 For the keyboard, using the direction keys ('qweadzxc') to the (k)ourse or weapons commands can be faster than specifying the